 ISECooker Construction

 This construction manual is under continuous revision with new learning and improvements.
 It was largely compiled during my 1-year trip to Africa/India/Nepal, which I document in this blog.
 Please see our ISECooker Research Page.
+In updating this page, I have removed dated or superfluous material, which may still be of value to the reader.
+You can find this removed material in Construction Manual Archives.

 Insulated Solar Electric Cooker (ISECooker) is an insulated electrically-heated cooking chamber, allowing the user to cook over a long period with low power from a solar panel, from the grid, or from a combination that includes any electrical sources.
 Energy can be stored thermally or in a battery.
 Low-power cooking saves money by reducing electrical bills (if grid connected) or reducing the number of solar panels purchased.
 The simplicity of ISECooking technology allows it to be manufactured in locations where it is used.
 This manual describes basic concepts behind ISECooking rather than a step-by-step process.
 Construction details will differ in each location depending on availability of parts, resources, construction equipment and expertise.